Nowa Biała, Lesser Poland Voivodeship

 Nowa Biała (Nová Belá) is a village in the administrative district of Gmina Nowy Targ, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland.

 The village is in Central European Time, or UTC +1.

-It is one of the 14 villages in the Polish part of the historical region of Spiš (Polish: Spisz) and the only one of them lying on the left bank of the Białka river, owing to translocation of the stream in the past.
+It is one of the 14 villages in the Polish part of the historical region of Spiš (Polish: Spisz) and the only one of them lying on the left bank of the Białka river, owing to past translocation of the stream.

+The Obłazowa Cave, a highly significant Paleolithic archaeological site, is located nearby.